-5.4 Boot Commands
+4.4 Boot Commands

-The Boot Commands group manages the commands that enable or disable the network boot for NIC ports or the boot code for FC adapter ports.
+The Boot command group manages the commands that enable or disable the network boot for NIC ports or the boot code for FC adapter ports.
 You can also display and change FC boot parameters.

 CAUTION!
-Using the EnableBootCode or SetBootParam commands on an older FC adapter (for example, LPe12000) that is being used to boot from SAN is not advisable.
+Using the EnableBootCode or SetBootParam commands on an FC adapter that is being used to boot from SAN is not advisable.
 After the command has completed, the system performs an adapter reset, which might cause a loss of connectivity to the SAN and possible loss of data.
-To perform these commands on an older FC adapter, you must make sure that the adapter is not currently being used to boot from SAN.
+To perform these commands on an FC adapter, you must make sure that the adapter is not currently being used to boot from SAN.
+Perform one of the following actions: